ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables.
+		- is a scalar variable of type INT that holds the number of variables.

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of residuals.
+		- is a scalar variable of type INT that holds the number of residuals.

 	*
 		- J_type